deckardai/vim-deckard/README.md

 # Link Navigation

-Links in Deckard will open or reuse a GVim window.
+Links in Deckard will open or reuse a GVim window by default.

+If you are using Vim in the terminal, you need to start it with a unique name.
+Add the following to your `.bashrc`, `.zshrc`, etc:

+    alias vim='vim --servername $(date +%s)'

-Please check out [DCode](https://github.com/deckardai/dcode), the universal code URL handler that powers Deckard's navigation.
-You may like to hack the perfect Vim support there.
+For more information, check out [DCode](https://github.com/deckardai/dcode), the universal code URL handler that powers Deckard's navigation.
+You may like to hack your ideal Vim support there.

 # Configuration